 There is also a lapel pin issued with the card that is an F-104 with the number 2 on the aircraft.

 In total there are six volumes to the official Lockheed logs.
 In volume 4, there is a sheet taped in the back which states:

 Checkout Kit Contents - "Order Of Starfighters" 1.
 Certificate 2.
 "Order of Starfighters" wallet card 3.
 Mach II Card 4.
 Decal 5.
 Litho 6.
 Model 7.
 Lapel Pin

 Later, it appears Lockheed scaled back the Order of Starfighters program.
 On the first sheet of volume 6, there is a handwritten note that states:

-Here some examples of an official The Order Of Starfighters certificate:
+Here two examples of the official The Order Of Starfighters certificate.

 Here some examples of an official The Order Of Starfighters certificate cards: